a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 # 🛡️ Basic Attack Simulation and Detection Lab

-This project provisions a basic cybersecurity lab in Azure using Terraform to create the VMs, configures it with Ansible, and deploys it automatically via GitHub Actions (CI/CD).
+- **Part 1:** Creating the lab infrastructure in Azure using Terraform and Ansible, and deploying it automatically via GitHub Actions (CI/CD).
-- **Part 1:** Creating the infrastructure using a CI/CD pipeline or workflow.
 - **Part 2:** Running basic attacks and documenting our findings.

 ---